Location: Near Bishop, CA – East Side of the Sierra

 Recommended Map: Tom Harrison Maps – Bishop Pass

 Mt.
 Gilbert 13,106’ – I love Mt.
-Gilbert for its friendly terrain, easily skied in a half day by competent backcountry skiers.
+Gilbert for its friendly terrain, easily skied in a 6 hours or so day by competent backcountry skiers.
 It’s a big peak with many descent options that luckily starts at a high trailhead called South Lake – 9,768’.
-Take hwy 158 West from Bishop, CA and ascend over 5000’ in 20 miles.
+Take hwy 158 West from Bishop, CA and drive up over 5000’ in 20 miles.
 You can park at this trailhead at the start of fishing season, which is around May 1.
 Sometimes you will find a road closure while they are plowing or repairing the road, usually setup a mile back.
 This works fine too.
 Trailhead opening dates are a moving target based on spring storms.
 There are bathrooms and bear bins and a large overnight backpackers parking area with a sweet view.
 Skiers don’t seem to be kicked out for sleeping in their vehicles in the spring before the hikers start filling up the parking lot.
+Bring food and water to the trailhead because you are going to want to spend a second day there!!
+It’s a 22 mile road trip dropping all the way back to town.
+None of the nearby campgrounds will be open during the spring ski touring season, and they are gated.
+Of course you can sleep in your vehicle on BLM land closer to Bishop.

-You’ll want a very early start, as the south and east facing slopes above the Lake can provide a bit of wet slide danger on a warm afternoon.
-The lake is usually frozen to skin across.
-I have walked around the south side of the lake when there is no ice to cross on.
+You’ll want a very early start, as the south and east facing slopes above Treasure Lake can provide a bit of wet slide danger on a warm afternoon.
+South lake is usually frozen to skin across.
+I have walked around the south side of South Lake many times when there is no ice to cross on.
+At first the talus is annoying but it only lasts for a few hundred yards.
+Don’t try to walk around the north side of South Lake, that looks terrible.
+I just added a map I made tonight, after skiing Mt.Gilbert 3/28/26.
+The route detail isn’t that important, as you can feel your way up and down the mountain fairly easily.
+However I do enjoy skiing up and back along two different paths that I drew.